aryan008/rock-paper-scissors-m2/README.md

 ### Code validation
 The W3C Markup Validator, W3C CSS Validator and JSHint JavaScript Validator Services were used to validate the project to ensure there were no errors in the project.
+See the attached [link](testing_results.md) for the screenshot results of the code validation section.

 [W3C Markup Validator](https://validator.w3.org/) - [Results screenshot](assets/rm_files/html-validator.PNG)